Oscar Asche: Actor-manager years

+He produced the play Kismet in London in 1911, also playing the leading role, Hajj.
+The production ran for two years, and a successful tour in Australia followed in 1911–12, with Kismet, A Midsummer Night's Dream, and Antony and Cleopatra.

-In 1916, Asche produced his play Chu Chin Chow, music by Frederic Norton, starring himself and his wife, which ran for 2,238 performances, from 31 August 1916 to 22 July 1921.
+In 1916, Asche produced his play Chu Chin Chow, music by Frederic Norton, starring himself as Abu Hassan and his wife; the production ran for 2,238 performances, from 31 August 1916 to 22 July 1921.
 The run easily broke the existing record of 1,466 performances, set by Charley's Aunt in the 1890s.
 The new record stood for decades.
 The show drew some criticism for the ladies' scanty costumes, which Tree described as "more navel than millinery", but it was just what war-weary audiences wanted.
-Asche played the part of Abu Hassan and confessed that "it got terribly boring going down those stairs night after night to go through the same old lines".
-But Asche was a perfectionist, and the performance was never allowed to get slack.
 Chu Chin Chow also played in New York City in 1917 and Australia in 1920.
 Asche collaborated in 1919 with Dornford Yates on a musical adaptation of Eastward Ho!
 Also during the run of Chu Chin Chow, Asche directed the hit London production of The Maid of the Mountains for Robert Evett and the George Edwardes Estate, which had an outstanding run of 1,352 performances.
 As a director, Asche was an innovator in stage lighting and one of the first to use it as a dramatic factor in productions rather than as mere illumination.
-He was also known for his use of colour and his sensitivity about the dividing line between opulence and vulgarity.

 Later years

-Though Asche had been making a large income for many years, he also spent largely.
-He was much interested in coursing, kept many greyhounds, and lost tens of thousands of pounds gambling on them.
-He bought a farm in Gloucestershire that was a constant expense, and he eventually had to sell it to pay his debts.
+Asche's income was considerable by this time, but so were his expenses, including gambling expenses.
+He bought a farm Gloucestershire and later sold it to pay off debts.